marrlab/DomainLab/paper.md

 We used the following components to achieve the above design goals of decoupling.

 *Models* refer to a PyTorch module with a specified loss function containing regularization effects of several domains and task-specific losses (e.g., cross-entropy loss for classification tasks).
-However, the user can configure the exact neural network architecture via command line arguments.
-There are two types of models implemented: (1) models from publications in the field of domain generalization (e.g., [@ilse2020diva], [@sun2021hierarchical], [@mahajan2021domain], etc.), including those using causality and probabilistic model-based methods, and (2) custom models, where the user only needs to specify a Python file defining the custom loss function while remaining flexible with respect to the exact neural network used for each submodule.
+The user can configure the exact neural network architecture via command line arguments.
+To extend DomainLab with new models, the user only needs to specify a Python file defining the custom loss function while remaining flexible with respect to the exact neural network used for each submodule.
 The common classification loss calculation is done via a parent model class.
 Thus, the individual models (e.g., representing different domain regularization) can be reused for other tasks (e.g., segmentation) by simply inheriting another task loss.

 *Tasks* refer to a component where the user specifies different datasets from different domains and preprocessing steps.
 There are several types of tasks in DomainLab:
 (1) Built-in tasks, e.g., Color-Mnist, subsampled version of PACS, VLCS, etc., to provide a test utility for algorithms.